senlin/so-responsive-content/README.md

 ### 0.2

-* name change to SO Responsive Content (from SO Visibility Classes)
+* name change to Responsive Content (from SO Visibility Classes)
 * update readme files with new name
 * update language files with new name
 * tested up to 3.7